La Mer's Iconic Moisturizer Is On Sale for The Lowest Price Ever

-La Mer's Iconic Moisturizer Is On Sale for The Lowest Price Ever — Save 83% On Crème de la Mer Now
+La Mer Moisturizer Is On Sale for Just $50 Now — Get Crème de la Mer for The Lowest Price Ever

-The harsh winter weather can wreak havoc on your skin.
-For a moisturizer that's up to the job of hydrating and protecting your skin during the coldest months, many celebs and dermatologists turn to La Mer's Crème de la Mer moisturizing cream.
+For a moisturizer that's up to the job of hydrating and protecting your skin all year, many celebs and dermatologists turn to La Mer's Crème de la Mer moisturizing cream.
 The ultra-rich cream quickly immerses skin in healing moisture and is said to reveal a firmer feel and a more lifted, rejuvenated look over time.

 Regularly a splurge, La Mer's skin savior is on sale for the lowest prices we've ever seen at Walmart right now.
-A two-ounce jar usually costs $380, but Walmart's Presidents Day deal is taking more than 80% off La Mer Crème de la Mer, dropping to price to just $66.
+A two-ounce jar usually costs $380, but Walmart's extended Presidents Day deal is taking more than 85% off La Mer Crème de la Mer, dropping to price to just $50.
 Save big on this luxurious addition to your skincare routine before the limited-time deal ends.

 Opulent and nourishing, La Mer’s Moisturizing Cream is the best face moisturizer for deep hydration.
 Its rich creamy formula provides soothing moisture, healing your skin and banishing dryness.